iewaij/idinn-streamlit/docs/tutorials/single.rst

 In this example, this function should return 50 for each sample since the initial inventory is 10 and the holding cost is 5.
 We have 32 samples in this case, as we specified the batch size to be 32.

 For single-sourcing problems, we use the neural network controller of the `SingleSourcingNeuralController` class.
-For illustration, we use a simple neural network with 1 hidden layer and 2 neurons.
+For illustration purposes, we employ a simple neural network with 1 hidden layer and 2 neurons.
 The activation function is `torch.nn.CELU(alpha=1)`.

 .. code-block:: python